ICHEC/qpcc/lecture-03/connecting-qubits.md

 ---

-# Introduction
+## Introduction

-- Understand multi-qubit gates and their role in quantum computing
+In the previous lecture {ref}`lecture-2` we learnt that a qubit is one of the simplest example of a quantum system, and how unitary operators manipulate a qubit's state.
+We also identified that quantum gates are unitary operators.
+But there very little one can do with single qubit, much like a classical bit.
+Things become interesting, when we have multiple qubits to work with.

+So here we learn what happens when one combines several qubits, and for such system how does quantum gate look like.
+We discuss the relevant mathematical background to get comprehension of multi qubit quantum system, as well as how quantum computing becomes interesting with several qubits.

-- Familiarity with the features of quantum physics that make quantum computing different from classical computing
+We also familiarise with the features of quantum physics that make quantum computing different from classical computing, especially aspect that become relevant in combining qubits.
+We already disussed some key aspect of quantum physics in previous lecture, here we touch upon some other aspects.
-- Connect mathematical framework of quantum computing to experimental implementations

-## Agenda

-- Multi-qubit systems
-- Multi-qubit gates
-- Features of quantum physics
-- Connecting mathematical framework to experiment

 ---

-layout: section
+## Multi-qubit systems

 ---

-# Multi-qubit systems

----

-# Unitary matrices (recap)
+### Unitary matrices (recap)

-- A matrix $U$ is **unitary** if $\,U^\dagger U = U U^\dagger = I\,$, where $U^\dagger$ is the conjugate transpose.
+Let's do a quick recall about the unitary matrices: A matrix $U$ is **unitary** if

+$$\Large {U^\dagger U = U U^\dagger = {\bf I}}$$

-- Unitary matrices preserve the norm of a vector: $\lVert U|\psi\rangle \rVert = \lVert |\psi\rangle \rVert$
+where $U^\dagger$ is the conjugate transpose.
+Unitary matrices preserve the norm of a vector:

+$$\Large{\lVert U|\psi\rangle \rVert = \lVert |\psi\rangle \rVert}$$

-  - This is what keeps quantum states normalized (probabilities sum to 1) after a gate is applied.
+This is what keeps quantum states normalized (probabilities sum to 1) after a gate is applied.

-- Every quantum gate is represented by a unitary matrix — this is why quantum gates are **reversible**: $U^{-1} = U^\dagger$
+- Every quantum gate is represented by a unitary matrix
+- This is why quantum gates are **reversible**: $U^{-1} = U^\dagger$
 - Single-qubit gates are $2\times2$ unitary matrices, e.g.

 $$